 - Mild intermittent: Having mild symptoms up to 2 days a week and 2 nights a month

-- Mild persistent: Having symptoms more than 2 a week but not more than one time in a single day
+- Mild persistent: Having symptoms more than 2 days a week but not more than 1 time in a single day

-- Moderate persistent: Having symptoms once a day and more than one night per week
+- Moderate persistent: Having symptoms once a day and more than 1 night per week

-Although you can’t prevent asthma, you can take steps to reduce the number and frequency of attacks:
+Although you cannot prevent asthma, you can take steps to reduce the number and frequency of attacks.

 - Avoid allergens and irritants as much as possible.
 For example, reduce your exposure to dust mites by using special mattress and pillow covers that keep allergens out and removing carpets from bedrooms.
 Clean your house frequently.
-Wearing a mask while cleaning and choosing cleaners without harsh chemicals may help.
+Wear a mask while cleaning and choose cleaners without harsh chemicals.

 - Exercise.
-Even people with exercise-induced asthma can stay active, and exercise will help you by strengthening your lungs and helping you maintain a proper weight.
-Taking precautions when it’s cold outside -- such as wearing a face mask to warm the air that you’re breathing -- can help you avoid asthma symptoms.
+Even people with exercise-induced asthma can stay active, and exercise will help you strengthen your lungs and maintain a proper weight.
+Take precautions when it is cold outside.
+Wear a face mask to warm the air that you breathe in.
 Talk to your doctor before starting an exercise regimen.

 - Treat attacks quickly.
-The sooner you treat an attack, the less severe it will be, and the less medication you’ll need.
+The sooner you treat an attack, the less severe it will be and the less medication you will need.

-- If you have allergies, immunotherapy ("allergy shots") may lower the number of asthma attacks and their intensity, and reduce the amount of medication you need.
-Immunotherapy includes regular injections of the substance you're allergic to, with each shot containing a slightly higher amount.
+- Consider immunotherapy (allergy shots).
+If you have allergies, allergy shots may lower the number of asthma attacks you have and their intensity, and also reduce the amount of medication you need.
+Immunotherapy includes regular injections of the substance you are allergic to, with each subsequent shot containing a slightly higher amount than the previous shot.
 Sublingual immunotherapy delivers the allergen in drops under the tongue.
 Over time your immune system becomes used to the allergen and no longer reacts to it.
 Talk to your doctor about whether immunotherapy is right for you.

 Avoiding asthma attacks, reducing inflammation, and preventing lung damage are the primary goals of treatment.
 The more you know about your condition, the more closely you can work with your doctor to develop an asthma action plan.
 To control asthma, you need to prevent exposure to allergic triggers and take medication as prescribed.
-You may need emergency medications during an asthma attack, but monitoring your breathing and taking your medications every day will help you control asthma over the long term.
+Monitoring your breathing and taking your medications every day will help you control asthma over the long term.
+You may still need emergency medications during an asthma attack.